effeix/pybr/README.md

 ## License

-This project is licensed under the GPL-3.0-only License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/effeix/pybr/blob/main/LICENSE) file for details.